CLMBRs/ultk/src/examples/indefinites/README.md

 6. `python -m indefinites.scripts.analyze`: consumes `outputs/combined_data.csv` and generates `outputs/plot.png`

     For now, this simply reads in the data and generates a complexity-cost trade-off plot, showing where the natural, explored, and dominant languages lie.
 Soon, it will include more thorough statistical analyses.

+## Comparison to Denic et al 2022

+This example is a kind of "minimal" replication of Experiment 1 from Denic et al 2022.
+Because the primary focus of this reproduction is to demonstrate how to use ALTK and its primitives, there are some differences to keep in mind.
+1. We have not here implemented the controls for coverage and synonymy that are used in the paper.
+These could, however, easily be added by reading in `outputs/explored_languages.yml`, applying the optimization algorithm from the paper, and re-writing the subset of languages back out.
+2. We have used only 3-operator complexity (not 2-operator complexity).
+Additionally, we have not added the restriction that the `R` features in the grammar can only occur with `SE+`.
+See the discussion in the comments in `grammar.py` for more information.
+3. We have not done the analyses with pragmatic speakers and listeners.
+ALTK, however, makes this very easy to do!
+See `altk.effcomm.agent.PragmaticSpeaker` and `altk.effcomm.agent.PragmaticListener`.
+In particular, the `altk.effcomm.informativity.informativity` method that we use takes an argument `agent_type`.
+It defaults to "literal"; but passing in `agent_type="pragmatic"` to this method in the `estimate_pareto` and `measure_natural_languages` scripts would measure with pragmatic agents.

+## TODOs for this example

+1. Add configuration files (ideally yml using [hydra](https://hydra.cc)), to keep track of filenames and allow for easy experimentation with different parameter settings.
+2. Measure optimality and run statistical tests in `scripts/analyze.py`.
+3. ...